AmrHMorsy/AmrMorsy.github.io/_posts/2024-10-31-RefractionVectorCalculation.md

 \end{equation}

 Now, if you noticed, equation 1 contains a radiacal.
-If thee quantity inside the radical is negative, the equation becomes invalid.
+If the quantity inside the radical is negative, the equation becomes invalid.

 To be more specific, equation 1 becomes invalid if
 $$n_L > n_T$$
 .
 This phenomena is called **Total Internal Reflection**, which means that no refraction is happening and the vector is reflecting off the surface.
-In this case, the equation for the reflection vector is the one used.
+In this case, the equation for calculating the reflection vector is the one used.

+**Image**

 Expressed another way, we can say that equation 1 is only valid when